mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 }
 ```

-On execution you should get:
+On execution, you should get:

 ```sql
 Query OK, 0 rows affected (3.22 sec)